PRECIOUS-Gold hovers near 2-week low on strong dollar ahead of Fed minutes

 * Minutes of U.S. Fed meeting due at 1800 GMT

-* SPDR Gold holdings rise 0.4% on Tuesday (Adds details and comments; Updates prices)
+* SPDR Gold holdings rise 0.4% on Tuesday (Updates prices)

 By Arijit Bose